 A PBC may provide its statutory services for a fee and may otherwise engage in economic activities if the income generated augments the use of the organization's assets and human resources, without negatively affecting the quality, scope, and availability of the statutory public services it provides (Law on PBCs Article 17(1)).
 The Law on PBCs allows a PBC to establish another legal entity, with the approval of the PBC's Board of Trustees (Law on PBCs Article 13(1)(d)).

 PBCs are exempt from property tax on real estate tax, as well as taxes on buildings if the buildings form a compact property in their possession or if the buildings are used to advance their purposes.

-With the entering into force of the Civil Code in 2014, PBCs have to decide whether to continue with the legal form of a PBC or transform into a registered institute, foundation (if they have sufficient property to satisfy the required endowment equity value), or a fund.
-The Board of Trustees of the PBC must decide on such a change in legal form, with the consent of the PBC's Supervisory Body.
-PBCs that decide to continue without changing their legal form will continue to be regulated by the Law on PBCs.
-However, no new PBCs may be established after December 31, 2013.
+After the Civil Code entered into force in 2014, existing PBCs had to decide whether to continue with the PBC legal form or transform into a registered institute, foundation, or a fund.
+PBCs that decided to continue without changing their legal form continue to be regulated by the Law on PBCs.
+However, no new PBCs were allowed to form after December 31, 2013.